DerTomm/OpenFamilyCompass/DEPLOYMENT.md

 #### Frontend shows "Network Error"

 - Check `EXPO_PUBLIC_API_URL` in `.env`
+- Check the server URL stored in the app (Server Setup screen on first launch)
-- Backend must be reachable
+- Backend must be reachable from the device (use the host IP, not `localhost`, when testing on a real phone)
-- Check CORS settings
+- Check `CORS_ALLOWED_ORIGINS` in `.env` / the backend configuration

 #### Backend does not start